TheDuckGoesQuark/SpringBackend/README.md

 * Susmit Sarkar for supervising and helping us with the project.
 * The many contributors to the huge [Baeldung](http://www.baeldung.com/) collection of Spring tutorials.
 * Anil KC for a [thorough guide on custom spring security for rest services.](http://anilkc.me/securing-spring-based-rest-services-spring-security/)
+* rtw43 (Ryan) for authoring a very clear protocol, and helping the group with so many nginx configuration issues.